FoundationDB/fdb-kubernetes-operator/docs/design/unified_sidecar_and_process_monitor.md

 * `--shared-binary-dir` - The directory where the binaries written by the sidecar will be mounted in the main container.
 * `--require-not-empty` - A file that must be present and non-empty in the input directory.
 * `--additional-env-file` - A file with additional environment variables to load and make available for environment substitution in the process configuration.
 This file must contain lines of the format `key=value`, where `key` is the name of the environment variable and `value` is the value.
-* `--server-count` - The number of fdbserver podNames to launch.
+* `--server-count` - The number of fdbserver processes to launch.

 This API will have an option to listen on a TLS connection and restrict the incoming connections using the same peer verification options we support in the current sidecar.